-RPs have recently gained attention in a range of disciplines that deal with complex systems (Goswami, 2019), though only rarely in environmental sciences.
+RPs have recently gained attention in a range of disciplines that deal with complex systems (Goswami, 2019) but only rarely in environmental sciences.
 Ramirez-Amaro and Figueroa-Nazuno (2006) investigated the recurrence properties of major teleconnection patterns with RPs.
 Yiou et al. (2018) indirectly relied on RPs to identify the most recurrent states of North Atlantic circulation at the intra-seasonal timescale.
-Adeniji et al. (2018) used RPs to analyse the recurrence characteristics of hourly wind speed in Nigeria and Ray et al. (2019) to investigate daily temperature and humidity data across India.
+Adeniji et al. (2018) used RPs to analyze the recurrence characteristics of hourly wind speed in Nigeria, and Ray et al. (2019) did so to investigate daily temperature and humidity data across India.
 Recently, Mukhin et al. (2022) used RPs to detect weather regimes in the Northern Hemisphere.
-On Figure 15, we show results obtained for 3-day sequences of similar upper-level circulation patterns over Europe in summer.
-We calculate $RI{p,q}(t)$ with p=3 days and q=21 days and identify the two most common sequences among the ≈ 30 21-day windows with $RI{p,q}(t) \ge 2$.
+In Fig. 16, we show results obtained for 3 d sequences of similar upper-level circulation patterns over Europe in summer.
+We calculate $RI{p,q}(t)$ with p = 3 d and q = 21 dand identify the two most common sequences among the ≈ 30 21 d windows with $\operatorname{RI}{p,q}(t) \geq 2$.
 The method identifies recurring blocks and cyclones over Scandinavia as the most frequent recurring sequences of circulation patterns.
 The results appear physically meaningful since counts of individual blocks and cyclones during the corresponding windows range from 1-2 (for blocks) and 4-11 (for cyclones).
-More accurate patterns could possibly be obtained by choosing more than 2 clusters, but the results of Figure 15 are only meant to illustrate the potential of the method.
+More accurate patterns could possibly be obtained by choosing more than two clusters, but the results of Fig. 16 are only meant to illustrate the potential of the method.